VectorGits/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 03 - Displays current directory in a long format.
 Task 04 - Displays current directory with hidden files in long format.
 Task 05 - Displays current directory in long format, with user and group ID's and hidden files.
+Task 06 - Script that makes directory in another directory.